SKx404/KZLabs-Reports/Punishment/Lab-5.md

 2. You will see a javascript alert box is getting triggered.

-3. This confirms that arbitrary javascript supplied via the parameter "p" is executed in the browser.
+3. This confirms that arbitrary javascript supplied is executed in the browser.

 ## Proof of Concept Request